-The Ebenhaeser Scheme comprises of the following bulk infrastructure:
+The Ebenhaeser Scheme comprises the following bulk infrastructure:

-- An off-take structure from the existing Retshof right bank canal section; - A 500 mm diameter and 765 m long gravity pipeline from the Retshof canal diversion point to a combined 2.5 M2 diversion balancing sump; - A 37 m syphon through the Olifants River; - An off-take structure from the existing Vredendal right bank canal section; - A 560 mm diameter 93 m long gravity pipeline from the Vredendal canal diversion to the diversion balancing sump; - Construction of a combined diversion balancing sump (2.5Ml); - · A pump house at the combined diversion balancing sump; - A booster pump station at the lined earthfill balancing reservoir; - A 710mm diameter 520 m long rising main pipeline from the diversion balancing reservoir to the lined earthfill balancing dam; - Construction of a lined earthfill balancing dam of 2.302 million m3 capacity; - Construction of inlet and outlet structures required to make operational releases from the lined earthfill balancing dam to the Retshof and Vredendal canal sections; - Construction of a 560 mm diameter and 1 975 m long rising main pipeline to a small balancing reservoir; - Construction of a 10.45 Ml balancing reservoir.
-Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage for emergency situations; - A 17 700 m long gravity main pipeline, with varying diameters, to five water supply clusters; - An access road to the balancing dam and balancing reservoir (length is not available at this stage), which follows the alignment of an existing jeep track; - Electricity supplies for lighting, pumps and other fittings.
+- An off-take structure from the existing Retshof right bank canal section - A 500 mm diameter, 765 m long gravity pipeline from the Retshof canal diversion point to a combined 2.5 Ml diversion balancing sump - A 37 m syphon through the Olifants River - An off-take structure from the existing Vredendal right bank canal section - A 560 mm diameter, 93 m long gravity pipeline from the Vredendal canal diversion to the diversion balancing sump - Construction of a combined diversion balancing sump of 2.5 Ml capacity - A pump house at the combined diversion balancing sump - A booster pump station at the lined earthfill balancing reservoir - A 710 mm diameter, 520 m long rising main pipeline from the diversion balancing sump to the lined earthfill balancing dam - Construction of a lined earthfill balancing dam of 2.302 million m capacity - Construction of inlet and outlet structures required to make operational releases from the lined earthfill balancing dam to the Retshof and Vredendal canal sections - Construction of a 560 mm diameter, 1 975 m long rising main pipeline to an elevated balancing reservoir - Construction of a 10.45 Ml balancing reservoir.
+Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage for emergency situations - A 17 700 m long gravity main pipeline, with varying diameters, to five water supply clusters - An access road to the balancing dam and balancing reservoir (length is not available at this stage), which follows the alignment of an existing jeep track; and - Electricity supply for lighting, pumps, and other fittings.